Banish Indigestion Naturally

 Many nutritional supplements claim to relieve indigestion.
 Which ones work?

-While probiotics are believed to support healthy digestion, most research has centered on diarrhea and constipation, not occasional indigestion.
+- While probiotics are believed to support healthy digestion, most research has centered on occasional diarrhea and constipation, not occasional indigestion.
 The strain of Morinaga BB536 featured in QOL’s ProbioPure™ is one notable exception.

-Adding bulk to the stool is only helpful for constipation and diarrhea.
+- Adding bulk to the stool is only helpful for occasional constipation and diarrhea.
 Increased fiber intake could actually cause indigestion.

 Specific lifestyle and dietary changes can support relief from indigestion: